david8zhang/ds-blog/_posts/2020-09-27-Weekly-Review-1.md

 - Guild Manager v.2 is exciting.
 I've been thinking about it all week.
 The question is whether I attempt to build it on Unity v.s.
 React.
 (I've been leaning towards React)

-  - Guild Manager v.2 might be the "hobby" project that I put like 2/3 hours a week into, using ol' reliable React.JS
+  - Guild Manager v.2 might be the "hobby" project that I put like 2/3 hours a week into, using ol' reliable React.JS. (**OR** - React Native?!?!?)
   - Might use Unity for a smaller scale game project

   |       | Development Speed | Learning | Overall Enjoyment | Flexibility | Total |